 Björn Högberg was just awarded with a 10 MSEK grant from the swedish foundation for strategic research (SSF) to continue to develop DNA nanotechnology for biomedical research over the next five years.

-Björn Högberg was nominated for this years World Technology Awards in the Biotechnology (Individuals) category.
+Björn Högberg was nominated for last years World Technology Awards in the Biotechnology (Individuals) category.

 The lab is a proud member of the European School of DNA Nanotechnology (EScoDNA).